Cold weather tips

 A warm home can help prevent colds, flu or more serious health conditions such as heart attacks, strokes, pneumonia and depression.

-If you have reduced mobility, are 65 or over, or have a health condition such as heart or lung disease, ideally heat your home to at least 18C.
+If you have reduced mobility, are aged 65 or over, or have a health condition such as heart or lung disease, ideally heat your home to at least 18C.
 It's a good idea to keep your bedroom at this temperature all night if you can.
 During the day you may prefer your living room to be slightly warmer.

 Set the programmer on your central heating and hot water system so it comes on when you need it.
-In cold weather it's best to keep the heating on at a low level all day, than putting it on in short, high bursts.
+In cold weather it's best to keep the heating on at a low level all day, rather than putting it on in short, high bursts.